frank-hliva/StayResident/README.md

 ## Motivation

 Developing of windows services was little bit more difficult than creation normal applications for me.
-And i don't like them, because it is boring.
+And i don't liked them, because it was boring.
 I needed something for manage running apps in background on my server, something what runs crashed apps again.

 ## Using